The Claw of the Conciliator

 The Claw of the Conciliator is a science fantasy novel by American writer Gene Wolfe, first released in 1981.
-It is the second volume in the four-volume series The Book of the New Sun.

-Plot introduction

-The book continues the story of Severian, a journeyman in the Seekers for Truth and Penitence (the guild of torturers), describing his travels north to the city of Thrax.
+It is the second volume in the four-volume series The Book of the New Sun and continues the story of Severian, a journeyman in the Seekers for Truth and Penitence (the guild of torturers), describing his travels north to the city of Thrax.